-This Summer Dinner Party Tablescape will inspire you to host a fun gathering with friends.
+These summer dinner party tablescape ideas will inspire you to host a fun gathering with friends.
 Whether it’s your first party as a newlywed, or you’re a seasoned hostess, these recipes, ideas, and DIY projects will guide you.
-This post is sponsored by Cricut but all opinions are my own; this post includes affiliate links (I’ll make a commission if you purchase after clicking the link).
+And for more inspiration check out our summer entertaining ideas.

 It’s been a while since I’ve created anything as bright and colorful as this summer dinner party tablescape.
-When I partnered with Cricut to create some easy DIY projects for a dinner party though, I knew I wanted to do something with vivid colors.
 I came across these red & aqua patterned plates and instantly found my inspiration.

-I envision this summer tablescape surrounded by young couples, possible newlyweds hosting their first dinner party.
-The colors and patterns are vibrant and modern, the menu is easy, and the DIY projects are user-friendly – I used my new Cricut Explore Air 2 to do all the work.
+I envision this table surrounded by young couples, possible newlyweds hosting their first dinner party.
+The colors and patterns are vibrant and modern, the menu is easy, and the DIY projects are user-friendly.

 - cherry tomatoes

 - fresh basil